kraghavan/simpleExpressApp/README.md

 # Simple api server app using Expressjs 4
+<p> This is a simple JS server app using express npm package.
+It returns different outputs for GET based on different header values.
+This projects for knowledge sharing and learning purposes.
+Feel free to clone it and modify</p>
 Clone or Download code and run
 1. Install the npm dependencies
 ```